stereocat/expectacle/README.md

 ---
 (snip)
 ```
-**Notice** : Passwords were masked above example, but actually, raw password string are printed out.
+**Notice** : Passwords were masked above example, but actually, raw password string is printed out.

 ### Use Syslog